12 steps? Did you think there were only three bases? How much do you know about developing a healthy lasting relationship?

 The 12 steps of intimacy were first described by Desmond Morris, a behavioural scientist.
 It explains the progression in a relationship from ‘Who on earth are you” to “I cannot live without you”.

 If you proceed through these steps patiently, it gives you time to really bond.
-Research has shown couples who go through these steps, tend to enjoy longer relationships and has a much slimmer chance of break-up or divorce – compared to couples who went straight to sex.
+Research has shown couples who go through these steps, tend to enjoy longer relationships and have a much slimmer chance of break-up or divorce – compared to couples who went straight to sex.

 Women especially hate being rushed.
 PLEASE DO let the twelve steps remind you of the small things that happen on the way to the big things.
 The first 8 steps can happen in public – the last 4 in private.